HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 The primary objective of this research is to develop a quantitative and qualitative methods to design an effective system to answer RQ 1 and RQ 2.

 # Purpose and aims
 - Overall, the scientific significance and novelty of the project responds to international and European incentives for ethical democratising and a more humane AI
 - Ongoing partnership, producing original research, training/teaching  students and other highly qualified personal.
 - Generating a virtuous circle with: history, archival science, digital humanities, computer science and media technology.
 - Looking for feedback loop: to reinforce and exchange  the knowledge capabilities and ideas with each party.

 # Research Method

 ## Data collection

+- Import records from the Swedish National Archives and the Swedish National Heritage
 - Optimization: optimize quality of record
 - Digitization: digitize record into computable formats (Doc,PGN,MP4,MP3)
 - Extract the relevant information from the Digitalized-Records